apache/airflow/docs/apache-airflow/security/security_model.rst

 They also have the ability to create a Webserver Denial of Service situation and should be trusted not to misuse this capability.

 Only admin users have access to audit logs.
-Unless specified otherwise in any other section below, other users do not have permissions on audit logs.

 Operations users
 ................